zhaoys04/mymatlabclasses/README.md

 This is a combination of my matlab classes for my research projects.
+All the classes depend on a 3rd part matlab toolbox, GUI Layout Toolbox, which can be found at http://www.mathworks.com/matlabcentral/fileexchange/27758-gui-layout-toolbox

 -@CSILX3601835: Matlab class for controling LDX 36018-35 laser diode driver.